madmann91/minbool/README.md

 ## Using the Simplifier

-The boolean function to simplify is represented as two vectors containing the set of values for which the function evaluates to `true`, and the set of values for which the values of the function does not matter (it can be either 0 or 1).
+The boolean function to simplify is represented as two vectors containing the set of values for which the function evaluates to 1, and the set of values for which the values of the function does not matter (it can be either 0 or 1).

 Consider the following example for a function of 4 variables (X mark "don't care" values):